mukundnivas/Algorithms-js/README.md

 # algorithms-js

-My attempt at learning JS Syntax and algorithmic thinking by tackling DSA problems that even the algorithm gnomes might find chuckle-worthy!
+My attempt at learning JS Syntax, unit testing and developing algorithmic thinking by tackling DSA problems that even the algorithm gnomes might find chuckle-worthy!

 Each folder contains the following: